Li hing mui: Alcoholic beverages

-Recently, people have also been putting li hing powder into their alcoholic drinks—mainly tequila and cocktails.
-Many bars in Hawaii replace salt with this powder, since this powder is not only salty, but sweet and sour as well.
-Other people also feel that it gives a tart and tangy twist.
-Many bars in Hawaii also rim their glasses with li hing powder in addition to putting it in the drink.
+Li hing powder is also added to alcoholic drinks—mainly tequila and cocktails.
+Many bars in Hawaii replace salt with li hing powder.
+Because its flavor is not only salty but also sweet and sour, li hing adds a tart and tangy twist.
+The powder may also be used to coat the rim of the cocktail glass.

 Besides li hing powder, the whole li hing mui (red plum seed) is added directly to a bottle of tequila, filling the bottle at least half way with the li hung moi plum seeds.
 After a few weeks, the li hing plums will impart its reddish color and flavor to the tequila, fully transferring their flavor to the drink.

 Note that li hing powder is used on different plum varieties, and it comes in different colors.
 The "red" powder is popular on fruits and assorted red plum varieties.
 A "white" powder version is more commonly used on dried/dehydrated plums.

 In China, huamei are often found in bottles of rice wine, like olives in a martini.